 Employers are seeking Educational Assistants who are knowledgeable in both global and specific areas.
-These are individuals who have attended specialized workshops and other personal growth opportunities.
+These individuals have attended specialized workshops and other personal growth opportunities.
 They are able to provide evidence of learning and growth as a professional.
-In this course you will receive specific information on how to develop a Professional Portfolio.
-You will also be offered some opportunities to decide on what will go into this portfolio that can be used as evidence of your learning and professional growth.
+In this course, you will receive specific information on how to develop a Professional Portfolio.
+You will also be offered some opportunities to decide on what will go into the portfolio that can be used as evidence of your learning and professional growth.
 This can become a valuable tool to be used in an employment interview and when seeking a promotion.
 While your Portfolio will be graded on a Pass/Fail basis, you will also receive an evaluation that indicates whether it is:

-- Outstanding demonstrates professional growth and solid, strong reflective practice - Good clearly demonstrates an understanding of one's professional growth and above average reflective practice - Satisfactory demonstrates a basic understanding of one's professional growth and an acceptable level of reflective practice - Minimal Pass demonstrates some professional growth and reflective practice, but at a minimal level - Fail fails to provide enough evidence of professional growth and reflective practice - The purpose of this evaluation is to help you improve your portfolio and to assist you in building a professional tool that will be useful for you throughout your professional career.
+- Outstanding demonstrates professional growth and solid, strong reflective practice - Good clearly demonstrates an understanding of one's professional growth and above average reflective practice - Satisfactory demonstrates a basic understanding of one's professional growth and an acceptable level of reflective practice - Minimal Pass demonstrates some professional growth and reflective practice, but at a minimal level - Fail fails to provide enough evidence of professional growth and reflective practice.
+Students who score below a Satisfactory Level will be required to improve their portfolio and resubmit it for evaluation.

+- The purpose of this evaluation is to help you improve your portfolio and to assist you in building a professional tool that will be useful for you throughout your professional career.
 You will be building this portfolio throughout the program.

-More information will be provided during your practicum workshop.
+More information will be provided during your practicum workshops.